Teen Service Hours

 Children’s Program Helpers

 (Service hours earned varies.
-Check registration calendar for hour details.
+Check registration calendar for details.
 Volunteer space is limited.
-You will be working with a librarian during these programs.)
+You will be working with a librarian during these programs.
+Teens must be present in order to get any paperwork signed confirming hours.)

 Want to help out in a Youth program and gain amazing experience working with kids?
-6th-12th graders can register online for one (or more) of the following volunteer opportunities:
+6-12 graders can register online for one (or more) of the following volunteer opportunities: